blegouix/similie/docs/exterior_module.md

 An important relation is the Poincarré Lemma \f$dd = 0\f$.
 It leads to the very deep physical concept of gauge invariance, which tells us potentials are defined up to a derivative (because \f$d(A+d\alpha) = dA + dd\alpha = dA\f$).

 \important A key paradigm of SimiLie is the exclusive support of structured meshes to avoid sparse linear algebra and produce mostly-embarrassing parallel code.
 It implies that the main difference between the theory described in [Discrete Differential Forms for Computational Modeling](http://www.geometry.caltech.edu/pubs/DKT05.pdf) and the implementation in SimiLie is that discrete exterior derivative is not build upon a sparse adjacency matrix, but directly computed locally for each node of the mesh.
-Otherwise, SimiLie follows quite closely the constrution described in the document.
+Otherwise, SimiLie follows quite closely the construction presented in the document.

 ### Simplex